 As well as having the gallery space at the JAG Gallery for many years – Jaxx has also previously been represented by The McNeill Gallery in Hertfordshire.
 Her work has been used by Hummingbird Studios (http://www.hummingbirdstudio.co.uk/) and Coco Interiors (http://www.coco-interiors.co.uk).
 Jacqueline is also now a regular exhibitor in Brighton Artists Open Houses and is becoming renowned for her fresh way of depicting Brighton.

-Her work has proved popular locally as well as nationally, a best-selling artist at I Love Art.
+Her work has a fresh perspective on and proved popular in Brighton, a best-selling artist at I Love Art.
 She’s also a fast mover and therefore a lot goes on.
 With more work than she can chew – her current goal is to increase her team so that the business side runs itself and creativity reigns.
 But she wouldn’t say she’s made it yet – not by far – ” I’ve only, really just started.
 But such is the dichotomy of being an artist\May the river, never run dry.”.

 “If I had to describe my painting style, I’d say that I’m not tied to any specialisation and continue to experiment.
 I draw, sketch, frame, observe, visualise.
 I like to turn my hand to any inspiration that wafts into vision.
 I have more ideas than time.
 Rich-in-colour canvases dominate my collection which thrives on a strong sense of design and composition.
 Yet at the same time, every subject I want to paint brings its own style and, therefore its own treatment.
 A subconscious instinct drives my style; this is probably true for many painters.”